 Even if you have a gas line available (or plan to have one installed), there are still a lot of questions to be answered.
 Which brand is the best when selecting the gas range for you?
 What features should you look for in a range?
 How many BTUs do you need?
 What on earth is a BTU?

 But first, it's essential to learn a bit about gas ranges and how to select the best one for your unique situation and needs.
-If you're not sure what exactly a range is, it's just the name for the combination oven-and-cooktop appliance that's common in many kitchens.
+If you're not sure what exactly a range is, it's just the name for the combination oven-and-cooktop appliance, also known as, oven and gas stove top, that's common in many kitchens.
 Most people refer to a range simply as the stove or oven.
 All in all, if your oven has a cooking surface on top of it for heating pots and pans, you have a range.

 PRO TIP - Make sure to contact our staff at (888) 714-4938 to inquire about exclusive savings on all gas ranges.